 This provides important information on the development of the disease and the fact that severe cases of COVID-19 present with multi-organ failure and evidence of cardiovascular damage, they said.

-The team found that clinical grade hrsACE2 also reduced the SARS-CoV-2 infection in these engineered human tissues.
+The team found that clinical grade hrsACE2 reduced SARS-CoV-2 infection in these engineered human tissues.

 “Using organoids allows us to test in a very agile way treatments that are already being used for other diseases, or that are close to being validated,” said Nuria Montserrat, a professor at the Institute for Bioengineering of Catalonia in Spain.